Suspending your studies allows you to take a break from studying while keeping your place in the course.

 You should also check your scholarship’s terms and conditions for how your scholarship scheme counts periods of suspension.

-If you are unable to continue with your studies due to compassionate or compelling circumstances beyond your control, you can apply to suspend your studies.
+If you are unable to continue with your studies due to compassionate or compelling circumstances beyond your control, and these are not COVID-19 related, you can apply to suspend your studies.
 Circumstances include:

 You cannot suspend your studies for reasons relating to finances or work (outside your studies).